 Uprooted: The Rick to Moving House Plants

-Creating a green and welcoming environment inside our home with house plants is a nurturing experience that helps us and the plants grow.
+Creating a green and welcoming environment inside our home with houseplants is a nurturing experience that helps us and the plants grow.
 When it comes time to move, it is no surprise many people want to go through the hassle of taking the plants with them.
-Moving house plants can be a bit trick for a variety reasons.
+Moving houseplants can be a bit tricky for various reasons.
 By following these guidelines for moving house plants, you’ll easily be able to get through the process.

 Check with State Laws

 Checking with state law is especially important if you are moving across state lines or to a different county.
 Some states and countries will not let you move certain types of plants due to environmental concerns.
 These laws may seem arbitrary, but governments spend a good deal of time and money trying to eliminate foreign flora from taking over local growth.
 If you need to leave some plants behind due to state laws consider giving it to friends, family, co-workers or charity.

 If you are using movers, many are not willing to move plants.
 It depends on the mover though.
 They will at least be able to offer you specific advice on what you can move and how you should move it.

 Remove any Pests Before Packing

 Check all of your plants closely for any pests before you move.
 What may be a normal pest where you live now, may be a foreign species where you are moving next.
 Take time to closely check the dirt, leaves and stem of the plant to make sure there aren’t any hidden bugs.
 Then find someone who doesn’t mind touching bugs to get rid of the bug for you.